Frequently asked questions

 Where did the sites come from?

 The Fossilworks website and the Paleobiology Database originated in the NCEAS-funded Phanerozoic Marine Paleofaunal Database initiative, which operated from August 1998 through August 2000.
-The PMPD was organized by myself and Charles Marshall and I created its website and software at that time.
+The PMPD was organized by myself and Charles Marshall, and I created its website and software at that time.
 The PaleoDB was funded from 2000 to 2006 by a National Science Foundation grant to Marshall with myself as a co-PI.
-It was privately funded from 2006 to 2010, and from 2010 through the present my work has been funded by the ARC.
+It was privately funded from 2006 to 2010, and from 2010 through 2014 my work was funded by the Australian Research Council.
 The fossil collection data set was founded on the PMPD, my North American Mammalian Paleofaunal Database, Kay Behrensmeyer's Evolution of Terrestrial Ecosystems Database, and Arnie Miller's Ordovician invertebrate faunal database.
 The taxonomy system was founded on my North American Fossil Mammal Systematics Database and Jack Sepkoski's Compendium of Marine Animal Genera.
 I have been continuously responsible for systems administration, database management, software development, and user support in addition to general administration since the beginning.

 How should I cite Fossilworks?